-Most people make a new year’s resolution to exercise more, which is why fitness studios market for annual passes in January.
-This indicates that people are already aware that exercise is good for them.
+Most people make a New Year’s resolution to exercise more, which is why fitness studios market for annual passes in January.
+This tells us that people are already aware that exercise is good for them.

 While it is important for physical health, being active is as beneficial for our minds.
-Some of the chemicals released in the brain during include: dopamine, serotonin, and endorphins.
+Some of the chemicals released in the brain during this include dopamine, serotonin, and endorphins.

 Even though it may be hard to motivate at times, people feel better after they exercise.
 Exercise activates dopamine release in the brain.
 Dopamine triggers the reward system in the brain, making us feel happy.